 - Speaker chirps once quietly instead of continuous ringing

-- UWB precision finding failed to activate on both units
+- UWB precision finding commonly fails to activate

 - No Android support